LuxciumProject/mapping-tools/library/mapping-tools/README.md

 Mapping Tools is a powerful package for mapping over lists and iterables in JavaScript and TypeScript.

-The Mapping Tools package is designed to be user-friendly and easy to use, with clear documentation and examples.
-It is suitable for use in a wide range of applications, including data processing, data validation, and more.
+It is designed to be user-friendly and easy to use, with clear documentation and examples, and is suitable for use in a wide range of applications, including data processing and validation.

-Provides a set of utility functions for working with collections of data.
-These functions allow you to apply a transformations or validations to each item in a collection, either in serial or parallel, and generate new collections or iterators and async iterators based on the results.
-All while enjoying advanced error handling and advanced support for asynchronous code.
+The package provides a set of utility functions for working with collections of data, allowing you to apply transformations or validations to each item in a collection, either in serial or in parallel.
+These functions can generate new collections or iterators, as well as async iterators, based on the results.
+Mapping Tools also offers advanced error handling and support for asynchronous code.

 ## Table of Contents